drfknoble/tensorflow_projects/path_segmentation/README.md

 # Usage

-To run the main.py script, browse to generic_application directory and run the following command in a command line window:
+To run the main.py script, browse to path_segmentation directory and run the following command in a command line window:

     python main.py